-Under the No Action Alternative, the applicant would not receive federal funding to construct a new greenhouse.
-Consequently, the applicant may not be able to recover and continue agricultural production.
-Given the degree of need for greater agricultural capacity in Puerto Rico following Hurricanes Irma and María, the costs of foregoing the project would exceed the benefits.
+If the proposed project did not take place, the farm may have to rely on outside sources of water rather than have access to their own water well.
+In the absence of a well, the business may have difficulty continuing agricultural production during future disasters.
+Given the degree of need for greater agricultural capacity in Puerto Rico following Hurricanes Irma and María, the costs of foregoing the Project would exceed the benefits.